 Nutrition and health benefits of Atlantic herring

-Atlantic Herring is excellent for human consumption, because of its high levels of Omega-3 fatty acids, protein, selenium and vitamins D, which have numerous health benefits.
+Atlantic herring is a fatty fish that should be considered a part of every healthy diet.
+It is excellent for human consumption, because of its high levels of Omega-3 fatty acids, protein, selenium, and vitamin D, which have numerous health benefits.
 The vitamin levels vary depending on the fat content.
 It’s at its best when caught in the fall and winter because of ideal fat content and intermuscular fat distribution, which results in great taste and texture.

-Herring is a delicious and versatile fish which can be prepared numerous ways.
+Herring is a delicious and versatile fish that can be prepared in numerous ways.
 It’s well suited for the grill, frying pan and boiling pot.
-In the Faore Islands it is very popular to preserve herring by pickling, curing or smoking it.
+In the Faroe Islands, it is very popular to preserve herring by pickling, curing, or smoking it.
+It because before freezers were invented, it was the only way to prolong herrings short self-life, and thus especially pickled herring has become a main stable of Faroese food culture.